-State hemp laws can be confusing, but that hasn’t dampened the interest in Delta-8, a hemp-derived cannabinoid with mild psychoactive effects.
+State hemp laws can be confusing, but that hasn’t dampened the interest in Delta-8, a hemp-derived cannabinoid with mildly psychoactive effects.
 Is Delta-8-THC legal in Ohio?
 And if it is, where can you get it?

 Here’s what you should know about Ohio Delta-8 laws before you buy: